Although comprising a mere 1.4 kilograms of the total body weight, the brain is the most indispensable, complex, and active part of the human body.

 - Providing Resolution and Closure: EMDR treatment helps patients face their negative thoughts and traumatic memories head-on and resolve these in the person’s mind.
 It helps them accept their emotional vulnerabilities, attain closure on such memories, and move ahead in their lives without feeling guilty.

 While eye movement treatment is extremely useful for individuals having painful thoughts and debilitating memories of traumatic events, it is effective only when carried out skillfully by experienced professionals.
-At Safe House, our psychologists are highly qualified and experienced in administering EMDR to patients dealing with various disorders and conditions.
+At our rehab centre in Delhi, psychologists are highly qualified and experienced in administering EMDR treatment to patients dealing with various disorders and conditions.
 We carry out the process in well-controlled environments and take care to steadily progress in therapy without overwhelming the patient.

 Are you troubled by a traumatic event or grappling with an addiction or psychological condition?
 We are here for you – connect with us, pour your heart out, and allow us to guide you towards the light at the end of the tunnel.